dhthwy/r/README.md

 That's why it's best for me to either remain silent or just continue with the occasional entertainment post.
 So If I post a video or something - it's probably just because I think it is funny.

-I've done well holding my composure with people who treat me as inferior for a long time, I think.
-But recently it has pinched old nerves that I don't wish to repeat.
-As the ball of agony I've become - I just can't handle it right now.
+I've held my composure for a long time with people who treat me as inferior.
+But recently, it has triggered old wounds I don't want to reopen.
+In the state of agony I've reached, I just can't handle it right now.

 Perhaps there is misunderstandings, but there is no way to really know on here.